fudan-zvg/S-NeRF/README.md

 We introduce S-NeRF, a robust system to synthesizing large unbounded street views for autonomous driving using Neural Radiance Fields (NeRFs).
 This project aims to enhance the realism and accuracy of street view synthesis and improve the robustness of NeRFs for real-world applications. (e.g. autonomous driving simulation, robotics, and augmented reality)

+## 🚀 News
+We released the code for [**S-NeRF++: Autonomous Driving Simulation via Neural Reconstruction and Generation**](https://arxiv.org/abs/2402.02112).
+A comprehensive driving simulation system based on neural reconstruction.

 ## ✨ Key Features

 - **Large-scale Street View Synthesis**: S-NeRF is able to synthesize large-scale street views with high fidelity and accuracy.